kalisjoshua/kalisjoshua.me/content/resume.md

 #### Senior Software Engineer

-  * Collaborated with leaders from Marketing and Technology to produce a new corporate website.
+  * Collaborated with leaders from Marketing and Technology to produce a new corporate website using an open source Content Management System (CMS).
   * Migrated source control from Microsoft TFS 2010 to Git.